 While Crate and Barrel doesn’t use whitesweeps, the neutral background coupled with products in identical positions give the “sofa” results page a clean look:

 Lifestyle product photography shows your products in a context where people would actually use them.
-If you’re selling hiking boots, lifestyle photos might show them on someone’s feet, with a gorgeous scene suggesting a good day’s hike in the background (as in the screenshot below, from REI).
+If you’re selling hiking boots, lifestyle photos on your eCommerce store might show someone wearing them, with a scene suggesting a gorgeous day’s hike in the background (as in the example below, from REI).

 Besides providing context, lifestyle photography can enhance your eCommerce website in a few ways:

-- Showing scale.
-Sure, your text description might include measurement details, but nothing communicates the size of a product like seeing it near the things it will be near in real life.
-This is especially helpful for products that come in many sizes – lifestyle shots can help shoppers verify that they’re ordering the right one, which can reduce the likelihood that they’ll end up making a return.
+- Showing scale: Sure, your text description might include measurement details, but nothing communicates the size of a product like seeing it near the objects it will be near in real life.
+This is especially helpful for products that come in many sizes–lifestyle shots can help shoppers verify that they’re ordering the right one, which can reduce the likelihood that they’ll end up making a return.

 - Creating a narrative around your product: Product photography can establish that you’re selling a yoga mat.
 Lifestyle photography can show customers that you sell yoga mats that enable an invigorating practice in a beautiful studio lit by that just-right morning light.
 Or maybe they’ll show customers that yours is the perfect mat for a few quick poses squeezed in while kids do math homework at the kitchen table.
 Whatever your brand’s story is, lifestyle photos can help you tell it.

 - Eliciting an emotional reaction from your audience: Fully realized scenes are much more emotionally evocative than products shown against a white backdrop.
 Because humans actually make most decisions based on emotional responses, it’s crucial to activate the part of the brain that controls emotions when you’re trying to sell.
 Capturing a scene that evokes those emotions via lifestyle photography can help usher your potential customers along the path to purchase.